Student Loan Debt by Gender

 Between men and women, women are more likely to take on more debt and to stay in debt longer.

-• Parents of white male students are more likely to take out loans on their behalf or pay out of pocket, to contribute to their education.
+• Parents of male students are more likely to take out loans on their behalf.

-• 52% of Bachelor’s degree-holding males received federal loans while 13% received Parent PLUS loans.
+• 51.9% of bachelor’s degree-holding males received federal loans while 12.7% received Parent PLUS loans.

-• 65% of female Bachelor’s degree holders obtained federal loans, and 13% received Parent PLUS loans.
+• 64.7% of female bachelor’s degree holders obtained federal loans, and 13.4% received Parent PLUS loans.

-• 52% of non-binary Bachelor’s degree holders obtained federal loans, and 21% received Parent PLUS loans.
+• 51.6% of non-binary bachelor’s degree holders obtained federal loans, and 21.2% received Parent PLUS loans.

 • Male student borrowers are the least likely to have high amounts of debt.

-• Black male borrowers have the most undergraduate student debt at $25,336 compared to other men in white, Hispanic, and Asian populations.
+• Black or African American male borrowers have the most undergraduate student debt at $25,336 compared to other men in white, Hispanic, and Asian populations.

 • Women owe more in graduate student loan debt than men, except in professional doctorate degrees.